minusmillionaer/eloquent-uuid/README.md

 # eloquent-uuid
-An Eloquent UUID Trait to use with Laravel 5.1 - 5.4
+An Eloquent UUID Trait to use with Laravel 5.8

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/hyperium/hyper/master/LICENSE)
 [![Total Downloads](https://poser.pugx.org/alsofronie/eloquent-uuid/downloads)](https://packagist.org/packages/alsofronie/eloquent-uuid)

-It **should** work with Laravel 5.0 also, but it's untested.

 The trait overwrites the static `boot` method and listens to the `creating` event.
 It generates a UUID (strips the dashes) and stores it in the primary